Establishing and operating transparent

 Nominations of candidates for directors and Audit & Supervisory Board members are made after deliberation and reporting by the Executive Appointment Committee, followed by a resolution of the Board of Directors and a subsequent Shareholders’ Meeting.

 The nomination policy for senior officer and director candidates is based on the candidate’s personal magnetism in terms of their ability to make accurate and prompt decisions after taking into account the balance of knowledge, experience, and capabilities of the management team and the Board of Directors as a whole.
-The candidates are comprehensively nominated and appointed on the basis of their ability to fully comply with laws and corporate ethics.

 Skills Matrix

-• The following table shows each director’s and Audit & Supervisory Board (ASB) member’s expected field of specialty based on their past experience.
+- The following table shows each director’s and Audit & Supervisory Board (ASB) member’s expected field of specialty based on their past experience.

-• The composition of our Board of Directors and Audit & Supervisory Board (ASB) as a whole takes into consideration the balance of knowledge, experience, and abilities, as well as diversity and number of members.
+- The composition of our Board of Directors and Audit & Supervisory Board (ASB) as a whole takes into consideration the balance of knowledge, experience, and abilities, as well as diversity and number of members.

 * Click to enlarge